alfredm67/alfredm67.github.io/index.md

 * Foxx began playing the piano when he was five years old
 * Has a natural talent for telling jokes
 * In Terrell High School he received top grades and played basketball and football

+## Favorite quote
+> Django Unchained is supposed to make you angry!
+> Every single thing in my life is built around race.